Wednesday, August 12, 2009

 • Baseball Heroes cards, the modern, "build to suit" version of putting team stars into play.

-That barely scratches the surface, as you could build a sizeable collection just from playing card sets.
-Should more info turn up about today's card, I'll update the column in the future.
+Those barely scratch the surface, as you could build a sizeable collection just from playing card sets or playable ones like 1968 Topps Game.